solodev/cloud-documentation/src/Users/add/index.md

 ><img src="../../../images/sites-add-site-addbtn.jpg" alt="click add button" style="width: 70%; display: block"></a>

 !!!
 Please Note:
 The user creation process may take several minutes to complete after clicking the "Add" button.
-Do not close or quit your browser duing this process.
+Do not close or quit your browser during this process.
 !!!